 I will advise against gambling on a Benchwheel.

-Backfire has been around for some times.
-Since 2012 I suppose.
+Backfire has been around for some time, since 2012 I suppose.

 Backfire board is manufactured by Shanghai So-Fun or Helloskate.

-Being one of the more successful China Board, it has a lot of clones including Falcon, Luuov, Melon, Lectric and those unbranded generic electric skateboard that we saw in Facebook groups.
+Being one of the more successful China Boards, it has a lot of clones including Falcon, Luuov, Melon, Lectric, and those unbranded generic electric skateboard that we saw in Facebook groups.

 The quality of the board is good enough, but the advertised range is super inflated.

-As usual, don’t put too much expectation on the after sale service.
+As usual, don’t put too much expectation in the after sale service.